 The transition from former CEO Steve Ballmer to current CEO Satya Nadella accelerated this change.
 Remnants of the old corporate regime still exist but are fading away.

-Microsoft finally is abandoning the singular, maybe myopic, platform vision and strategy under Ballmer.
+Microsoft is finally abandoning the singular, maybe myopic, platform vision and strategy under Ballmer.
 That is due in large part to Nadella’s deeper understanding of and relationship with the developer community, said Charles King, principal analyst at Pund-IT.

 “Consumers and businesses alike are far more IT-agnostic than ever before.
-So if Microsoft wants to survive and thrive, it needs to play nice with others and learn to work with them effectively.
+So, if Microsoft wants to survive and thrive, it needs to play nice with others and learn to work with them effectively.
 The news out of Connect reflects that change in attitude,” he told LinuxInsider.